pavlo-myskov/pavlo-myskov/README.md

 My main field is full-cycle web development, from scratch, including planning, designing, developing, testing, deploying, and maintaining.
 I am also experienced in working with RESTful APIs, Bot development, Automation, and Scraping.

 On my GitHub profile, you will find a variety of projects that showcase my abilities in Software Development.

-Currently, I'm building a fully functional *B2C E-Commerce Django-based Web Application*
+Currently, building a fully functional *B2C E-Commerce Django-based Web Application* [CycleBay](https://github.com/FlashDrag/cyclebay)

 I am always open to new challenges and opportunities, and I welcome collaborations and contributions to my projects.